evaera/Cmdr/docs/api/Registry.md

                   - boolean
                   - string?
         Autocomplete:
           desc: Should only be present for types that are possible to be auto completed.
 It should return an array of strings that will be displayed in the auto complete menu.
+It can also return a second value, which can be a  dictionary with options such as `IsPartial` as described above.
           type:
             kind: union
             types:
               - nil
               - kind: function
                 params: "value: T"
+                returns:
-                returns: array<string>
+                  - array<string>
+                  - type:
+                      kind: union
+                      types:
+                        - nil
+                        - kind: interface
+                          type:
+                            IsPartial:
+                              type: boolean?
+                              desc: If `true`, pressing Tab to auto complete won't continue onwards to the next argument.
         Parse:
           desc: Parse is the only required function in a type definition.
 It is the final step before the value is considered finalized.
 This function should return the actual parsed value that will be sent to the command functions.
           type: